 Allamah Tabataba'i in Al-Mizan refers to the words of linguists indicating the generality of the meaning of ghanimah, even though the verse was revealed in a particular case, i.e. spoils of war.
-As we know, the criterion is the generality of the meaning of the verse and not the particularity of the case, in which the verse was initially revealed (al-'ibrah bi 'umum al-warid la bi khusus al-mawrid).6
+As we know,

 In brief, we can make the following points: